Herbed Tomato Jam

 Place the lid on top of the jar and add the ring.
 Tighten the ring to fingertip tight.

-Process in a boiling water bath for 10 minutes if at sea level.
+Process in a boiling water bath canner for 10 minutes if at sea level.
 Remember to adjust your processing time if you are above 1000 feet in elevation.

-Once your jars have completed processing, use the jar lifter to remove them from the boiling water bath canner.
+Use the jar lifter to remove them from the boiling water bath canner.
 Space the jars about an inch apart on the counter for 24 hours to cool and completely seal.

 If your jar did not seal, then place it in the refrigerator and use it immediately.